 International Sporting Leave for State Government employees

-The Department assesses requests, provides advice and recommends the amount of leave to be approved if applicable – however the final decision to grant International Sporting Leave does remain at the discretion of the Director General or CEO of the employing agency of the applicant.
+Sport and Recreation (WA) assesses requests, provides advice and recommends the amount of leave to be approved if applicable – however the final decision to grant International Sporting Leave does remain at the discretion of the Director General or CEO of the employing agency of the applicant.

 Under the Public Service Award 1992 Clause 40 – International Sporting Leave, public service employees who are selected as a competitor, coach, manager or official—regardless of any age categories and notwithstanding all other eligibility requirements—are entitled to receive special leave with pay.

 - Up to five days allowing for travel, acclimatisation and mandatory training prior to the competition

 - Up to two days to return to place of residence.

 The International Sporting Leave – Guidelines for Interpretation provides information and lists all criteria considered by Sport and Recreation (WA) when assessing an application.
 It is recommended that applicants read these guidelines prior to submitting a request for leave.

 Do you fit the criteria?
 A quick check list:

 A list of the key criteria required to be approved for International Sporting Leave is provided below.
 If you answer no to any of these, you are not be eligible to receive leave:

 - I am a competitor/coach/manager or official